jessicarose00/100-days-of-code/log.md

 **Focus**: Commit, commit, commit.

+**Progress**:
-**Progress**: Finally wrote my first commit, learned about git add and tips for how to write a good commit message.
+- Finally wrote my first commit!
+- Learned about git add and gathered some tips for how to write a good commit message.

 **Thoughts**: To write a good commit message, its helps to imagine I'm finishing this sentence: "This commit will..." and explain *what* the commit does, not *how* or *why*.
 It feels a bit pathetic that I’m only at this stage - no pun intended (I warned you) - but I do feel like mastering the terminology and having the confidence to navigate git log and git status wwere important steps.
 And hey, leaves a whole lot of room for accomplishment over the next 95 days.